Dean Mahomed

-Sake Dean Mahomed (1759–1851) was a Bengali traveller, surgeon, entrepreneur, and one of the most notable early non-European immigrants to the Western World.
-Due to non-standard transliteration, his name is often spelled in various ways.
-His high social status meant that he later adopted the honorific "Sake" meaning "venerable one".
+Dean Mahomed (May 1759 – 24 February 1851) was a British Indian traveller, soldier, surgeon, entrepreneur, and one of the most notable early non-European immigrants to the Western World.
+Due to non-standard transliteration, his name is spelled in various ways.
+His high social status meant that he later adopted the honorific "Sake" (Sheikh) meaning "venerable one".
 Mahomed introduced Indian cuisine and shampoo baths to Europe, where he offered therapeutic massage.
 He was also the first Indian to publish a book in English.

 Early life

+Born c.
+May 1759 in the city of Patna, then part of the Bengal Subah of the Mughal Empire and today the capital of the Indian state of Bihar.
+Dean Mahomed described himself as a "native of Patna" belonging to a Shia Muslim family that claimed Arab and Afshar Turk origin.
+However other sources indicate that he belonged to the Nai caste of barbers.

+In his work Shampooing, he described himself as a native of India, born in the city of Patna in Hindoostan:

+Dean Mahomed's father served in the Bengal Army which mainly recruited from the area of Bihar and the historian, Michael H. Fisher believes that Dean Mahomed's father was recruited by Robert Clive during a recruitment drive in the town of Buxar.